|Clothes rack / Coat stand

 The small base weighs 8 kg and stands on protective plastic feet.

-How can I transform the clothes rack to a light?
+How can I transform the Pin Coat clothes rack to a light?

-The Pin Coat Pin Light - consisting of a rod fitted with lamp shade and bulb - and can be ordered in the smow online shop.
+The Pin Coat Pin LED - consisting of a rod fitted with a LED system - can be ordered in the smow online shop.

 The principle of the clothes rack / coat stand Pin Coat is as exceptional as simple: wooden poles stuck loosely in a solid, cast cement base.
 The clothes can either be hung loosely over the rod ends or hangers can be inserted into the hook-shaped ends of the rods.
 Depending on requirements, the number of rods can be varied and because the rods of Moormann's Pin Coat are available in 3 different lengths can be adapted to fit everything from young childrens jackets to long trench coats.
 In addition, the Pin Coat can be extended by a range of multifunctional accessories.
 Thus, the Pin Coat can become the Pin Coat Pin Light with lights at the end of the rods, while Pin Coat Pin Brolly offers a refined extension for storage of umbrellas, and with the Pin Coat Pin Flag one has space for your notes and reminders.
 Consequently with Pin Coat from Moormann one has a modular, completely functional clothes hanging system with sculptural charm and minimalist design.